jabrena/spring-boot-user-beans/README.md

 ## Requirements

-- [ ] Offer a tool to be used to understand better the beans that you use in your application.
+- [ ] Design a tool to be used to understand better the beans that you use in your application.
+- [x] List of user dependencies
 - [ ] Generate an inventory with the following relationship:
     - 1 Maven dependency : n Beans in memory
 - [ ] Understand better the Spring Bean container